apagade/Test/README.md

 1. (User) User has a slow internet connection.
 2. (UI) Very high content is being sent to the client (including html, css, js, images etc).
 3. (UI) Caching for static files is disabled.
+4. (UI) Certain JS code is taking too long to complete and render the page completely.
-4. (Webserver) Too many open/stale connections to the webserver.
+5. (Webserver) Too many open/stale connections to the webserver.
-5. (Webserver) Webserver connection pool is misconfigured to a very small value.
+6. (Webserver) Webserver connection pool is misconfigured to a very small value.
-6. (Web application) Web application is slow due to too many threads or performing compute heavy operations, memory leaks, waiting for DB conn/response etc.
+7. (Web application) Web application is slow due to too many threads or performing compute heavy operations, memory leaks, waiting for DB conn/response etc.
-7. (Web application) Web application is slow since it is logging debug logs due to incorrect logging configuration.
+8. (Web application) Web application is slow since it is logging debug logs due to incorrect logging configuration.
-8. (Web application) Certain API is slow due to various reasons (compute, db etc).
+9. (Web application) Certain API is slow due to various reasons (compute, db etc).
-9. (Server) High CPU utilization due to the web application.
+10. (Server) High CPU utilization due to the web application.
-10. (Server) High CPU utilization due to the other processes (cron jobs, agents etc) running of the server.
+11. (Server) High CPU utilization due to the other processes (cron jobs, agents etc) running of the server.
-11. (Server) Server running out of RAM due to the web application.
+12. (Server) Server running out of RAM due to the web application.
-12. (Server) Server running out of RAM due to the other processes.
+13. (Server) Server running out of RAM due to the other processes.
-13. (Server) Server busy in I/O operations like heavy logging.
+14. (Server) Server busy in I/O operations like heavy logging.
-14. (DB) Too many open/stale DB connections.
+15. (DB) Too many open/stale DB connections.
-15. (DB) DB connection pool is misconfigured to a very small value.
+16. (DB) DB connection pool is misconfigured to a very small value.
-16. (DB) Certain DB queries taking too long to execute.
+17. (DB) Certain DB queries taking too long to execute.
-17. (DB) No index or index was accidentially dropped which was required for performance of certain queries.
+18. (DB) No index or index was accidentially dropped which was required for performance of certain queries.

+## 2.2.
+Describe how you would begin to troubleshoot this issue?

+Usually there are monitoring and alerting dashboards for such applications which should notify any SLO breach.
+Looking at monitoring dashboards should give quick idea if any of the server component is facing/faced any issues during the reported time frame.
+This should be a good starting point.
+Based on this we could access if this is user-side issue / one-off issue / genuin issue at our end.

+If such dashboards are missing, we need to identify if this is a user-side or problem at our end.
+We could quickly try to reproduce the issue at our end by loading the page.
+If required, we could ask user to run internet speed test (using online speed test website).

+If the issue is at our end, we should try to identify which application tier could cause this.
+We could check various logs, run sample API, run health endpoints etc. We would use various linux commands to check the health of the server.

+From here on we could formulate hypothesis and try to prove them right or wrong.

 # Using Git to implement a new feature/change without affecting the main branch